 The goal of these three-week blended-format workshops is to take the participants through the planning, design, and implementation process of creating a blended or online course, provide an opportunity to experience a “blended format” course, and give them the ability to create blended/online materials and/or courses on their own.

 - Each successful participant will receive a $400 stipend (per level) and a certificate of completion (see syllabus for additional information and requirements).
-In addition, all participants will receive a book on the first day of the workshop.
-Webcams and headsets will be distributed as needed.
+In addition, all participants will receive a book or relevant readings as well as webcams and headsets as needed.

 - This workshop is limited to WWU instructors, with priority given (but not limited) to those planning to teach blended/hybrid/online courses.